Last updated on October 29th, 2020

 Don’t Close Old Accounts

 Like limiting new credit applications, keeping old accounts active also plays a significant role in maintaining a good credit score.
-The average age of your credit has some bearing on your credit score, on par with number of hard inquiries.
+The average age of your credit has some bearing on your credit score, on par with a number of hard inquiries.

 Closing a credit account reduces the average age of all your accounts.
 This can make you seem less experienced as a borrower to lenders.
 And, since closed accounts drop off a credit report after ten years, closing an account is like throwing away built-up financial equity.